SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

 The encoding and decoding of the parity bit is done in the UART hardware.
 If even (odd) parity is selected the transmitter will set the parity to a logic value such the sum off all data bytes including the parity bit is even (odd).
 The checking of the validity of a received byte is transparent to the user.
 A mismatch of calculated and received parity will be notified to the user as a receive error.
 However, multiple (odd) bit errors can not be detected.

 .. note::
     The signal names RX and TX, which are commonly used for labeling the UART bus, can cause confusion when connecting one device with another.
-Since a device sends data via its TX port and expects to receive data via its RX port, at some point the TX labeled net from one device needs to be connected to the RX labeled net of the other device and vice versa.
+Since a device sends data via its TX pin and expects to receive data via its RX pin, at some point the TX labeled net from one device needs to be connected to the RX labeled net of the other device and vice versa.

 In the GPIO alternate modes table, the UART signals are marked in red with the names ``TXDn`` and ``RXDn``.
 The UART port is available on ``GPIO14`` (TX) and ``GPIO15`` (RX) when mode 0 or 5 is selected.
 Additional signals for hardware handshaking (``CTS1`` and ``RTS1``) are available on ``GPIO16`` and ``GPIO17`` when mode 5 is used.